Identification, location-domination and metric dimension on interval and permutation graphs. II. Algorithms and complexity: Hardness results

 \subsection{Applications to the specific problems}

 We now apply Theorem~\ref{th:reduction} to \PBLD, \PBID{} and \PBOLD{} by providing corresponding dominating gadgets.

-\begin{corollary} \PBLD, \PBID{} and \PBOLD{} are NP-complete for graphs that are both interval and permutation graphs. \end{corollary} \begin{proof} We prove that the path graphs $P_4$, $P_5$ and $P_6$ are dominating gadgets for \PBLD, \PBID{} and \PBOLD, respectively.
+\begin{cor} \PBLD, \PBID{} and \PBOLD{} are NP-complete for interval graphs and permutation graphs. \end{cor} \begin{proof} We prove that the path graphs $P_4$, $P_5$ and $P_6$ are dominating gadgets for \PBLD, \PBID{} and \PBOLD, respectively.
 These graphs are clearly interval and permutation graphs at the same time.
-To comply with Definition~\ref{def:domgadget}, we must prove that a dominating gadget $D$ (i) has an optimal solution $S_D$ of size~$d$ such that no vertex of $D$ is dominated by all the vertices of $S_D$, and (ii) if $D$ is a subgraph of an interval graph $G$ such that each interval of $V(G)\setminus V(D)$ either contains all intervals of $V(D)$ or does not intersect any of them, then for any solution $S$ for $G$, $|S\cap V(D)|\geq d$.
+To comply with Definition~\ref{def:domgadget}, we must prove that a dominating gadget $D$ (i) has an optimal solution $S_D$ of size~$d$ such that no vertex of $D$ is dominated by all the vertices of $S_D$, and (ii) if $D$ is an induced subgraph of an interval graph $G$ such that each interval of $V(G)\setminus V(D)$ either contains all intervals of $V(D)$ or does not intersect any of them, then for any solution $S$ for $G$, $|S\cap V(D)|\geq d$.

 \begin{itemize} \item \PBLD.
 Let $V(P_4)=\{x_1,\ldots, x_4\}$ and $d=2$.
 The set $S_D=\{x_1,x_4\}$ satisfies (i).
 For (ii), assume that $S$ is a locating-dominating set of a graph $G$ containing a copy $P$ of $P_4$ satisfying the conditions.
 If $S\cap P=\emptyset$ or $S\cap P=\{x_1\}$, then $x_3$ and $x_4$ are not separated.
 If $S\cap P=\{x_2\}$, then $x_1$ and $x_3$ are not separated.
 Hence, by symmetry, there at least two vertices of $P$ in $S$, and (ii) is satisfied.